chromium/chromium/docs/speed/benchmark/harnesses/desktop_ui.md

 ## Record new stories

-Add new stories to [here](../../../../tools/perf/page_sets/tab_search/tab_search_stories.py).
+Add new stories to [here](../../../../tools/perf/page_sets/desktop_ui/desktop_ui_stories.py).
 Generally we want to put most of the user journeys in the main story so we only need to run 1 story to verify a CL in most cases.
-However, if the user journey may affect metrics of other user journeys (e.g. close and reopen Tab Search UI), you should make it a separate story.
+However, if the user journey may affect metrics of other user journeys, you should make it a separate story.

 Use the following command to record a story
 ```
-tools/perf/record_wpr --browser-executable=out/Default/chrome tab_search --story-filter=<YOUR_STORY_NAME>
+tools/perf/record_wpr --browser-executable=out/Default/chrome desktop_ui --story-filter=<YOUR_STORY_NAME>
 ```
 and the following command to upload to the cloud.
 ```
-upload_to_google_storage.py --bucket chrome-partner-telemetry tools/perf/page_sets/data/tab_search_desktop_<YOUR_RECORDED_HASH>.wprgo
+upload_to_google_storage.py --bucket chrome-partner-telemetry tools/perf/page_sets/data/desktop_ui_<YOUR_RECORDED_HASH>.wprgo
 ```